Child Life Blog Banner (8)

 Budget Narratives: A Simple Explanation

 Supplemental Information: In this section you will upload documentation that your program has an annual operating budget under $500,000.
 You will also have two opportunities to upload supplemental information.
-This could include data that supports your project, statements of collaboration from partners, a cover letter, examples of ongoing work that supports the project, graphics and charts, or anything else you think grant reviewers may find helpful while considering your application.
+This could include data that supports your project, statements of collaboration from partners, a cover letter, graphics and charts, or anything else you think grant reviewers may find helpful while considering your application.
 Please provide a short description of each document in the description section.

 Now that you're familiar with the application elements, check out these overall resources for grant writing!